As every parent knows, safety and comfort are paramount for your child.

 In summary, a plethora of innovative features coupled with a lightweight design and ease of use make for a very attractive proposition.
 If you can afford the hefty price tag, then this could be the car seat for you.

 Straight away, I was impressed by the look of this car seat.
 It comes in a choice of colors and patterns, which little ones will adore.
 I loved the cute elephant print design.

 The Cosco Light N Comfy DX is at the budget end of the market and this is noticeable when using the plastic handle, which has a seam running right the middle through it.
 The seat feels durable however and is nice and lightweight.

-The most important thing is the safety of your child and Cosco haven’t skimped here – EPS energy absorbing foam and side impact protection are incorporated into this low-cost package.
-The lack of a five-point harness is a negative though.
+The most important thing is the safety of your child and Cosco hasn’t skimped here – EPS energy-absorbing foam and side impact protection are incorporated into this low-cost package.
+The lack of a five-point harness is a negative thought.
 I also found installing and removing the seat from the car to be a bit more fiddly than with more expensive models.

 With a sleek black and grey design, the Shuttle Car Seat has the look of a high-end, if conservative, product.
 The unit is very solid and incorporates an anti-rebound bar, which is designed to minimize rotational forces in front and rear-end collisions.

 In addition, energy-absorbing foam lines the deep walls for further protection.
 Despite this reinforcement, the seat is very light and I liked very much the handle, which has the feel of real quality.